-There is good reason why dropshipping is such a popular e-commerce model.
+There is good reason why starting a drop shipping business has become such a popular path for aspiring entrepreneurs.
 Think of being able to start a store without having to pay for any inventory upfront!
 These days, with help from some amazing tools that I’ll mention below, entrepreneurs can easily have a fully functional e-commerce site up in a matter of minutes.

 Dropshipping is a retail method for online stores to sell products and have the suppliers ship the items directly to their customers.
 This eliminates the challenges of holding inventory and allows you to focus on things like marketing and sales.
 Below is a step by step guide on how to start a drop shipping business.

 Drop shipping offers the ability to start an e-commerce store without the inherent risks of owning inventory.
 This is incredibly appealing to entrepreneurs who want quickly launch a business without the hassle of overhead cost and shipping logistics.
 That being said, drop shipping comes with it’s own challenges that are often overlooked.
 Every business model has it’s challenges and drop shipping is no different.
 In order to be successful, you should prepare yourself for some of the challenges you will likely be facing.

 You are the one dealing with the customers.That means any issues that your suppliers have with shipping on time or delivery in general will fall on you.
 Make sure you are prepared for many hours of customer service.
 This is not necessarily a bad thing as any time you have direct communication with a user is an opportunity to retain or upsell.